How does inFlow calculate the cost of a product/cost of goods sold?

 If your vendor charges a separate service fee (e.g., polishing, engraving, machining, etc.), inFlow includes the service fee in the cost calculations as well.
 You would add this service fee to your purchase order as a service-type item.

 inFlow will add the service fee to each product’s cost.
-With this in mind, you may want to make two orders so that the service + related items are separate from the other non-serviced items.
+You may want to place service and related items in one order and keep non-serviced items in a separate order.

 Let’s say you bought some products from your vendor, but only one item has an extra fee for polishing.
-If you include other items on the same order, then the polishing service fee will be applied to each product (including the ones that weren’t serviced).
+When you add more items to the same order, the polishing service fee applies to each product, even if some are not serviced.

 To get the service fee for each product